Activist investor ValueAct has $612 million stake in Japan's Olympus

 Olympus shares closed at 3,860 yen on Thursday.

-ValueAct’s stake nearly matches the 5.05 percent stake owned as of end-March by Sony Corp (6758.T), which was Olympus’ third-largest shareholder at the time.
+ValueAct’s stake nearly matches the 5.05 percent stake owned as of the end of March by Sony Corp (6758.T), which was Olympus’ third-largest shareholder at the time.

 The filing shows ValueAct has been gradually building up its stake in Olympus over the past two months, reaching a mandatory public disclosure of ownership of over 5 percent.